 The challenge of failing test cases

-We are all familiar with the following scenarios with our test automation projects:
+We are all familiar with the following scenarios that can occur on our test automation projects:

-- My tests run perfect on my local test creation machine, but when running it on a remote machine it fails
+- A test executes perfectly on the local test machine but fails when running on a remote machine

-- The test succeeds most of the time, but then randomly fails
+- The test succeeds most of the time, but then it fails randomly